EliaTogni/Univault/Classes/Simulation.md

 Let's analyze the algorithmic part.

 We can exploit the idea of the Inverse Transform Method and apply it in a similar way to this context.
+We pick the cumulative distribution function, we compute its inverse

 -------------------------------------------------------------